carpentries-incubator/pangenomics/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-In this lesson you will learn the basic theory of the study of Pangenomes, you will download and annotate public genomes using command-line software.
+In this lesson you will learn the basic theory of the study of Pangenomes.
+You will download and annotate public genomes using command-line software.
 Most importantly you will conduct pangenomic analysis with three specialized programs, which include clustering of gene families, construction of interactive pangenome graphs and visualize neighbournig gene families.

-As you progress through this lesson, keep in mind that even if you aren’t going to be doing this same workflow in your research, you will be learning some very important practices about using command-line bioinformatics tools.
-What you are going to learn here will enable you to use a variety of bioinformatics tools with confidence and greatly enhance your research efficiency and productivity.
+The analyses presented here are intended to give you the necessary tools to carry out pangenomic analyses, as well as allow you to practice your bioinformatician skills.
+This experience will let you to explore other resources and end up with your personalized workflow for your pangenomics research.

 <!-- this is an html comment -->